cs3org/OCM-API/IETF-RFC.md

     Receiving Server may be unable to complete the exchange.
-3. If the Sending Server omits `must-exchange-token` and exposes the `exchange-token` capability with a `tokenEndPoint`, the Receiving Server MAY attempt the token exchange described in step 3.1 of [Resource Access](#resource-access) and MUST fall back to legacy shared-secret access if that exchange fails.
+3. If the Sending Server omits `must-exchange-token` and exposes the `exchange-token` capability with a `tokenEndPoint`, the Receiving Server MAY attempt token exchange first and MUST fall back to legacy shared-secret access if that exchange fails.
 4. If the Sending Server omits `must-exchange-token` and does not expose the `exchange-token` capability, only legacy shared-secret access is available.

-The following examples illustrate these outcomes end to end:
+The following examples illustrate typical end-to-end outcomes:

 1. Strict required code flow: Provider A acts as Sending Server and exposes the `exchange-token` capability with a `tokenEndPoint`.